This web page will be updated as new information or guidelines are provided by public health officials.

 These meals are possible because the Ballard Community School District received approval from the Iowa Department of Education through the USDA to provide our Summer Food Service Program (SFSP).
 As of Friday, March 27, 2020 the USDA has removed the requirement that children must be present to receive a meal.

 Meals will be provided to all children without charge and provided on a first-come, first-serve basis.
 We will be distributing both breakfast and lunch grab-and-go meals and each student can receive two days of meals per pickup.
-Meals can be picked up Monday, Wednesday and Friday between 11:00 a.m. and 12:30 p.m.
+Please see flyer for meal locations and pick up times.

 Q: Will school days need to be made up as a result of this closure?